Leveraging joint sparsity in hierarchical Bayesian learning: Extension to generalized sparse Bayesian learning

-We briefly illustrate how our method for promoting joint sparsity can be integrated with the generalized sparse Bayesian learning (GSBL) framework \cite{tipping2001sparse,wipf2004sparse,glaubitz2022generalized}.
-As highlighted in the introduction, both IAS and GSBL serve as established cases of sparsity-promoting algorithms that can benefit from our joint-sparsity-promoting priors in the presence of MMV data.
+As highlighted in the introduction, both IAS and GSBL are established cases of sparsity-promoting algorithms that can benefit from our joint sparsity-promoting priors in the presence of MMV data.
 Importantly, these priors are not restricted to the discussed algorithms, as they can also be employed to enhance the performance of other sparsity-promoting MAP estimators, demonstrating their versatile applicability.